 M.P.A.
 Program Accreditation

 Not only do accredited programs meet or exceed set standards for quality, but they also let you know that the education you receive will provide you with the necessary knowledge to competently work in the field.
 When you look for employment, potential employers will note whether or not the program you attended was accredited.
 Though attending a school without accreditation may not be a deal breaker, you should still be aware that accreditation will increase the noteworthiness of your chosen graduate program.

-If you're still not sure about the viability of attending an online M.P.A. program, will a list of online accredited programs supplied by NASPAA do the trick?
+If you're not sure about the viability of attending an online M.P.A. program, the NASPAA provides a list of online accredited programs, which may help to ease your concerns.